zikwall/vk-tv-backend/README.md

 #### Console App

-1. Run parse and store to DB playlists: `php yii vktv/generate`
+1. Scan and load playlists into the database, run: `php yii vktv/generate`
+2. Scan and add TV programs to the database from XMLTV, run: `php yii vktv/generate/epg-xmltv`